Monkey mayhem in South Carolina after 43 primates escape research facility

 (CNN) — Residents in a small South Carolina town are finding themselves in the middle of a real-life game of Jumanji after 43 monkeys escaped Wednesday from a research facility.

-The rhesus macaque primates are all still on the loose after escaping from the Alpha Genesis Primate Research Center in Yemassee, town administrator Matthew Garnes said late Thursday morning.
+The rhesus macaque primates are all still on the loose as of Friday after escaping from the Alpha Genesis Primate Research Center in Yemassee.

-“Residents are strongly advised to keep doors and windows secured to prevent these animals from entering homes,” the Yemassee Police Department said in a Facebook post.
+The runaway primates have been seen “playfully exploring the perimeter fence of the facility, engaging with those still inside by cooing to them,” the Yemassee Police Department said Friday.
+The monkeys are “exhibiting calm and playful behavior, which is a positive indication,” police said.

-In an update shortly before noon, police said Alpha Genesis had eyes on the monkeys and were attempting to entice them with food.
+In a Thursday update, police said Alpha Genesis had eyes on the monkeys and were attempting to entice them with food.

-“They are described as being very skittish and will congregate in groups,” Garnes said.
+“They are described as being very skittish and will congregate in groups,” Yemassee Town Administrator Matthew Garnes told CNN.
 The monkeys are nonviolent, but may be growing restless due to hunger, he said.

 Traps to catch the animals on the run have been set and the police department was using thermal imaging cameras to find them.
 Police were working closely with the Beaufort County Sheriff’s Office and state agricultural and wildlife officials.